activedecay/show/readme.md

-# show
-slideshow thing and stuff
-requirements:
-1. a show.markdown file, littered with commands and text to show on the slides
-2. ./lib/libslider.so (a dynamic library that is [re]loaded while running)
-3. ./res/ images and fonts

-## features
+# features
 - show.markdown source file is rendered in a slideshow window
 - live text editing to render changes when the show.markdown file is saved
+- template slides with images and text (watermark, logo, etc.)
+- 4 fonts (serif, sans-serif, monospace, cursive script)
+    - each with 3 styles (normal, italic, bold)
+- text color with alpha
+- slide background color (with alpha for fade transitions)
+- text shadow and shadow color
+- hot-load images (new images can be inserted while the show is running)
+- image types supported: png, jpg, bmp, gif
+- image scale, crop
+## dev features
 - shared library code refresh allows running programs to have their implementation changed

+# show
+program requirements:
+1. render a show.markdown file (a text file that is reloaded when changed while running)
+2. ./lib/libslider.so (a dynamic library that is reloaded while running)
+3. ./res/ images and fonts (a directory of files that are required to be present to run)
+   - fonts are loaded from the ./res/ directory, and are not hot-loaded (todo)
+   - images are hot-loaded from the ./res/ directory

-## building
+# building
     cmake --build cmake-build-debug --target all install

-## developing
+# developing
-inotify will poll the files that you're editing and reload the libslider.so/show.md
+inotify will poll the files that you're editing and reload the libslider.so and show.markdown files
 - hack on show.md, see debug below if it's broken
 - `cmake --build cmake-build-debug --target slider install`